alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-09-09-refuting-on-respect-kafirs-for-humanity.md

   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 publisher: alsalafiyyah.manhaj@gmail.com
-source: Majmu' Fatawa of Shaykh Ibn Baz vol 3
+source: Majmu' Fatawa of Shaykh Abdul-Aziz Ibn Baz vol 3
 summary: With these brief words, I wanted to clarify what was written by this writer and warn against the mistakes that were mentioned by him, for fear that people may have been deceived by his article.